 • Identification and vehicle registration (Items 1 and 2)

-• Recently dated letter on company letterhead – stating the vehicle is required to be taken home from work, including the applied-for address within the zone and vehicle licence plate
+• Recently dated letter on company letterhead – stating the vehicle is required to be taken home from work, including the applicant's home address within a residential parking permit zone and vehicle licence plate

 You're a dual citizen or have multiple residences